Table of Contents Show

 Perfect for shopping, the lane is small and generally usually crowded.
 The place is famous for selling authentic crepe and croissants.

-The alley will be the cutest little thing on Rehoboth beach.
-The beautifully arranged plants and landscaping will put a smile on your face as you stroll through the alley.
+The alley will be the cutest little thing on Rehoboth Beach.
+The beautifully arranged plants and landscaping will make you smile as you stroll through the alley.

 1.22.
 Food Joints

 The Lewes Oyster House is the best seafood restaurant in Delaware.
-Several seafood shacks sell seafood delicacies in Bethany beach and Dewey beach.
-Also, to find out the top 10 restaurants in Navy Pier, Chicago click here.
+Several seafood shacks sell seafood delicacies in Bethany Beach and Dewey Beach.

 1.23.
 Cape May Lewes Ferry